 You should also consult with any contractors entering your premises to ensure they know of your procedures and arrangements for health and safety in your workplace.

-For more information, please see the HSE website on involving your staff: Do your bit!
+For more information, please see the HSE website on involving your staff.

 There is also an HSE leaflet on how to consult with employees on health and safety.

 Training, information and instruction

 Ensure that staff are provided with the appropriate training, information and instruction to carry out their duties safely.

 For more information on training, please see the HSE leaflet: Health and safety training.